 Small quantities of radioactivity exist naturally in the soil, water, and air.
-Ionizing radiation is used in a variety of beneficial ways, including energy production, medical treatments, transportation safety, medical diagnoses, precision industrial measurements, quality assurance, etc. Radiation health physicists control the uses of radiation in order to protect workers and the public from potential hazards associated with exposure to the radiation energy.
-The program is accredited by ABET (view our accreditation information).
+Ionizing radiation is used in a variety of beneficial ways, including energy production, medical treatments, transportation safety, medical diagnoses, precision industrial measurements, quality assurance, etc. Radiation health physicists ensure beneficial uses radiation, protecting workers and the public from potential hazards associated with exposure.

 The undergraduate or bachelor's program is broken into two sections: pre-engineering (two years) and pro-engineering (two years).
 Please review the undergraduate admission requirements and contact the Head Undergraduate Advisor Joan Stueve with any questions.